City Dock, also known as the Cruiseship Dock, is a t-shaped dock located at the north end of downtown.

 Walking and hiking is a favorite Wrangell pastime and a number of trails offer uncrowded forest, shoreline, and mountain options.
 Short on time?
 A one-mile stroll from Volunteer Park ballfields leads through cranberry bogs and muskeg with spectacular mountain vistas.

-Dine on fresh Dungeness Crab and Alaska Spot Prawns.
+Dine on fresh Dungeness Crab and USA Spot Prawns.